learndog/wipdots/vim/basic_usage.md

 * Leader-ls goto symbol
 * Leader-lof or :call CocShowFilteredSymbols('Function') List and goto symbol location dbl click to close and must switch windows back to source to see location unless it must scroll the window
+* :CocList diagnostics for a list of linter problems.
+Dbl click on item to go there or use [g and ]g for next and prev

 Terminal
 * Terminal commands are prefix Leader-t